edwardtfn/TX-Ultimate-Easy/versioning/README.md

 The versioning system enforces strict format validation:
 - Year must be a 4-digit number (YYYY)
-- Month must be a 2-digit number (01-12)
+- Month must be a number from 1 to 12 without leading zeros
-- Sequence must be a 2-digit number (01-99)
+- Sequence must be a positive number with no leading zeros (1, 2, ...).

 The `bump_version.sh` script includes validation checks and will fail if:
-- The version format is invalid
+- The version format is invalid.
-- The sequence number would exceed 99 in a month
+- Other format-related issues are detected.

 ### GitHub Actions Workflow Adjustment
 The GitHub Actions workflow for versioning runs only when changes are merged into the `main` branch, ensuring no premature version updates during PR creation.